 - There are currently no scholarships available.

-- Application of veteran benefits to this degree program is currently under review.
+- Application of veteran benefits to this degree program has been approved.
+Visit the WEAMS website for more information.

 - Some course materials have a free trial and can be previewed at no cost.